lfb241/lukes-playground/to-do-react-native/README.md

 - React Native (Expo)
 - Spring Boot
 ## To Do
-- handle REST-API with Spring
+- [ ] handle REST-API with Spring

 ## Features
-- simple ToDo-App
+- add, delete, update Todos

 ## How to Get Started